 You also have the option to enter and store more detailed information on each student.
 Once information is entered, your caseload can be sorted based on the data you entered by the headers at the top.

 You can edit or add detailed student information at any time right from the caseload screen.
-If you would like to add more information, click on the 'Actions' button at the end of the student’s information on the Caseload screen, then select Edit Student from the drop down.
-After you enter/update information, be sure to click the Update at the bottom of the page.
+If you would like to add more information, click on the 'Actions' button at the end of the student’s information on the Caseload screen, then select Edit Details from the drop down.
+After you enter/update information, be sure to click the Update button at the bottom of the page.
 (Note: If you do not hit Update, your information will not be saved.)

 Let’s look at each of these areas more closely.